-The Thomas More Christian Leadership Formation programme is an exciting, brand-new course that has been developed by the charity and commences in July 2021.
+The Thomas More Christian Leadership Formation programme is an exciting, brand-new course that has been developed by the charity.

-The course is offered to 6th Form students, with applications in Lower 6th or S5.
+The course is offered to 6th Form students, with applications open from January each year to students in Lower 6th or S5.

 It is offered to students who are motivated by their faith to help shape and create a society founded on Christian values: students who are seriously considering some form of public life or leadership role, and who are driven by a love of God and of neighbour.
 Candidates will need to demonstrate a strong level of academic ability through their GCSE grades and predicted A-level grades (or N5 qualifications in Scotland), as well as evidencing leadership qualities and an applied spiritual life.